bilibili/UnityBVA/README.md

 # Working with UnityBVA SDK

-As a 3D gltf compatible file format, Virtual World Asset gives the ability to Load 3D GameObject regardless of the Engine's version, build target platform, which ease you the pain of creating the Apps that involve user creation.
+As a 3D gltf compatible file format, BVA capable of loading 3D GameObjects regardless of the Engine's version, build target platform, which ease you the pain of creating the Apps that involve user-creation-contents (also known as UGC) .
 After all, creating such a format is not a piece of cake.
-A complete set of tools takes even more effort.
+A complete toolchain takes even more efforts.

 - [Editor Export](docs/work/Export.md)
 - [Editor Import](docs/work/Import.md)